maplain/dummy-k8s-cloud-provider/README.md

 * Requires Go 1.11+
 * Should not be cloned into the `$GOPATH`

+### Create a k8s cluster
+Refer to either [minikube](https://github.com/kubernetes/minikube) or [kind](https://github.com/kubernetes-sigs/kind) to create a local k8s cluster

+### Try it out!
 Assume you have a valid kubeconfig at ~/.kube/config.

-### Try it out!
 ```shell
 export KUBECONFIG=~/.kube/config
 ➜  git:(master) ✗ ./cloud-controller-manager --authentication-kubeconfig=$KUBECONFIG  --authorization-kubeconfig=$KUBECONFIG --kubeconfig=$KUBECONFIG --cloud-config=examples/cloud-config